 Take a vacation in Kythnos, Greece!
 This island is very close to Athens and is a perfect weekend getaway.
 It only takes 3 hours by ferry or 1 hour and 45 minutes by Flying Dolphin from Lavrio to reach this beautiful island in the Cyclades.
 The small white-washed houses with their blue doors and windows, the clean beaches, and the friendly locals will make you love this island.

-Kythnos has endless beautiful scenery, picturesque villages, countless bays to swim in, and so much more to discover.
-You have the choice of swimming in organised or free beaches and the choice of dining with a view of the sea or of a picturesque, cobbled path.
-Below you will find all the information you need for your visit to this island.
+Kythnos has endless beautiful scenery, picturesque villages, countless bays for swimming, and so much more to discover.
+You have the choice of swimming in organized or free beaches and the choice of dining with a view of the sea or of a picturesque, cobbled path.
+Below is all the information you need for your visit to this island.

 | Location | Western Cyclades, between Kea and Serifos |